Videovision Entertainment

 The case

-Film has been identified as a strategic industry by the South African government, already contributing billions to the economy.
-The master plan is designed to be phased to the economic climate, with job creation focused on opportunities for historically disadvantaged individuals, the uplift of the surrounding environment, and the creation of the first true entertainment destination in the country.
+The South African government has named film a strategic industry, already contributing billions to the economy.
+The master plan is phased to the economic climate, with job creation focused on historically disadvantaged communities, the uplift of the beachfront around it, and the country's first true entertainment destination at its centre.

 Cape Town, South Africa

-Cape Town Film Studios, developed and chaired by Anant Singh, founder and CEO of Videovision Entertainment, proved the model at home, attracting large budget productions to the country.
+Cape Town Film Studios, developed and chaired by Anant Singh, founder and CEO of Videovision Entertainment, proved the model at home.
+It drew large budget international productions to the country and showed what a purpose built studio can do for a South African city.

 Now